-World Dance at Ruth Asawa School of the Arts is a pre-professional training ground for students to hone their skills as diverse movers, critical thinkers, arts activists and dance educators.
-Students train in a variety of dance forms including Afro-Cuban, Polynesian, Hip Hop, Mexican Folkloric, Afro-Brazilian and more.
-In addition to developing a strong technical background in each of these, they will study their own complex origins and gain tools on how to analyze movement, observe culture, respond to performance and conduct dance research.
-Physical training will be met with an exploration of the social, cultural and political themes that surround each form of dance that we study.
-Students will also have many opportunities to perform, develop choreography and share what they're learning with each other, their families and community!
+World Dance at Ruth Asawa School of the Arts is a training ground for students to hone their skills as diverse movers, critical thinkers, arts activists and dance educators.
+Students will train in a variety of dance forms from around the world, as well as learn to use the elements of dance and various choreographic devices in order to develop their own work.
+Their physical training will also be met with an exploration of the social, cultural and political themes surrounding each dance form studied.
+In addition, students will have opportunities to perform, choreograph and share their work with each other, their families and community!

-Prior experience or proficiency in a dance style are not required to audition.
-We seek students who love to dance and have a strong desire to learn about dance from different cultures.
+While prior dance training is encouraged, it is not a prerequisite to audition for the program.
+We seek students who love to dance and have a strong desire to learn about different dances from around the world!

-Students interested in Ballet and Modern Dance, should check out the Dance Department.
+Students interested in Ballet and Modern Dance, should check out the Conservatory Dance program.